moaatt2/test-blog/docs/chainmail_posts/xenesthis_unit.md

     <img src="../assets/images/chainmail/xenesthis_unit/xenesthis_unit_step_08.jpg">

-2. Now, flip over the weave and add 6 new rings(green in the image below) by adding 2 rings then 1 ring to those to each of the rings at the center left and right(yellow in the image below).
+2. Now, flip over the weave and add 6 new rings(green in the image below) by adding 2 rings and then 1 ring to each of the rings at the center-left and center-right(yellow in the image below).
 When done, it should look something like this:

     <img src="../assets/images/chainmail/xenesthis_unit/xenesthis_unit_step_09_c.jpg">

-3. Now take the leftmost and rightmost rings from step 2(green in the image below) and fold them into the center at the top.
+3. Now, take the leftmost and rightmost rings from step 2(green in the image below) and fold them into the center at the top.
 When done, it should look something like this:

     <img src="../assets/images/chainmail/xenesthis_unit/xenesthis_unit_step_10_c.jpg">

-4. Now add 4 new rings(green in the image below) with one going in each corner.
-Each ring should go through the 4 nearby rings(highlighted in yellow in the image below) where each yellow ring only has one green ring going through it(except for the yellow rings with a red dot, those have two green rings go through them).
+4. Now add 4 new rings(green in the image below), with one going in each corner.
+Each ring should go through the 4 nearby rings(highlighted in yellow in the image below), where each yellow ring only has one green ring going through it(except for the yellow rings with a red dot, which have two green rings going through them).
 When done, it should look something like this:

     <img src="../assets/images/chainmail/xenesthis_unit/xenesthis_unit_step_11_c.jpg">